mrKust/speechToSticker/README.md

 Principle of operation:
 1) The user sends a message to the bot;
 2) The incoming message gets to the server written in python;
-3) Then the data is sent to the deeppavlov library input to analyze the emotionality of this message.
+3) Then the data is sent to the EmoRoBERTa library input to analyze the emotionality of this message.
 As a result, a conclusion is made about the emotional component (positive, negative, neutral);
 4) Then the result is sent to the spring boot server, where the reaction is selected and a specific reaction, the result is sent to the python server;
 5) The result is sent to the chat to the user.